2008 Serbian local elections in Kosovo: Leposavić

 Vlastimir Ratković of the Radical Party was chosen as mayor after the election.
+All ten of the Radical Party's delegates joined the breakaway Serbian Progressive Party on its formation in October 2008.
+A subsequent ruling of the Kosovska Mitrovica district court invalidated the Progressive Party's mandates, thereby allowing other Radical Party delegates to be appointed in their place.
+A new administration was then formed with Jovan Miladinović of the Radicals serving as mayor.

-The local administration proved unstable, and the Serbian government dissolved the municipal assembly in 2009, after which time Branko Ninić of the Democratic Party became the leader of a provisional council.
+The local administration remained unstable, and the Serbian government dissolved the municipal assembly in July 2009, after which time Branko Ninić of the Democratic Party became the leader of a provisional council.

 Srbica

 Dejan Tomašević of the Movement for Srbica (one of the parties in the "Unanimously for Srbica" coalition) was chosen as mayor after the election.
 He continued as leader of the parallel government until 2013.

 Vučitrn

 Zoran Rakić of the Radical Party was chosen as mayor of the parallel government after the election.

 Zubin Potok

 Incumbent mayor Slaviša Ristić of the Democratic Party of Serbia continued in office after the election.

 Zvečan

 Incumbent mayor Dragiša Milović of the Democratic Party of Serbia continued in office after the election.

+Peć District

+Peć

+Radojko Dunić of the Democratic Party of Serbia was chosen as mayor after the election, at a meeting that was boycotted by the Socialist Party of Serbia–Strength of Serbia Movement coalition and the Democratic Party.
+The opposition parties later claimed a majority in the local assembly, and in 2009 the assembly was dissolved for a new election.

+Snežana Paunović was one of the Socialist Party delegates elected in 2008.

+Dečani

+Zoran Barović of the Democratic Party of Serbia was chosen as mayor after the election.
+The assembly was dissolved in June 2010.

+Đakovica

+Đokica Stanojević was chosen as mayor after the election.
+The assembly was dissolved in June 2010.

+Istok

+Dragoljub Repanović of the Serbian Radical Party was chosen as mayor after the election.
+The Serbian government extended his term in 2012, and he served until 2013.

+Klina

+Sveto Dabižljević of the Democratic Party of Serbia was chosen as mayor after the election.
+The assembly was dissolved in June 2010.

 Subsequent developments

 New elections in 2009

 The Serbian government oversaw new local elections in Peć and Priština on 16 August 2009 and in Leposavić on 29 November 2009.